 Prior to coming to the University of Toronto, Kerry taught in the Law & Society program at York University, and the Women’s Studies programs at Trent University and the University of Ontario Institute of Technology (UOIT).
 She has ongoing interests in using socio-legal methods and theories to study and teach in the areas of penology, bioethics, human rights and reconciliation, social/environmental justice, and food security.

 Christina assists with anything pertaining to the WDW One: Order & Disorder program, including guidance about required co-requisites, scheduling, and student life.
 Christina assists Beth and Kerry in coordinating the weekly co-curriculars, as well as administrative and recruitment elements.
 As the Student Life Coordinator, Christina oversees all programming portfolios for the Office of the Dean of Students including orientation, mentorship, leadership development, and community outreach.

-Guy works closely with the Woodsworth One: Order & Disorder team to assist with student engagement and participation in weekly co-curricular activities.
-Guy also is responsible for outreach to alumni of WDW One: Order & Disorder, including communications and coordinating events.
+Stephanie works closely with the Woodsworth One: Order & Disorder team to assist with student engagement and participation in weekly co-curricular activities.
+Stephanie also is responsible for outreach to alumni of WDW One: Order & Disorder, including communications and coordinating events.

 Our four student liaisons are assigned to mentor each section of Woodsworth One: Order & Disorder.
 The SLs are upper-year students who are familiar with the WDW One: Order & Disorder program and can assist students in adjusting to university, navigating the campus, managing workload, and other issues pertaining to student life.
 Note: the SLs do not do any marking or student evaluations.